The Importance of the Dress Code

 - Students are allowed to wear subtle jewellery.
 Facial piercings, with the exception of one small nose stud, are not permitted

-- Tattoos should not be visible and hair should show no extremes of style/fashion; if dyed, it should reflect a natural colour
+- Tattoos should not be visible and hair and make-up should show no extremes of style/fashion; if dyed, it should reflect a natural colour

 - If a student loses their lanyard, the base school will replace it the first time.
 Any further replacements will be charged for